Do students have summer fever? Hit a home run with this great classroom game!

 - Grades: 6–8

 Choose two volunteers to demonstrate a simple baseball game for the class.
 Give each a die and four place markers (e.g. cubes, chips, coins).
-Provide a game board-a piece of unlined white paper with a baseball diamond drawn on it.
-Then guide students:
+Provide a game board, a piece of unlined white paper with a baseball diamond drawn on it.

 1. Roll the dice to decide who will bat first.
 That player puts his or her place markers behind home plate.

-2. Each player then rolls a die, or makes the pitch.
-The numbers on the dice are added together; match the sum to the batting table above for the result.
+2. Each player then rolls a die, or makes the "pitch."
+The numbers on the dice are added together; match the sum to the batting table below for the result.
 A sum of seven, for example, is a single.

 Distribute dice, boards, and markers to kids and have them try their own practice games.